kernelorg-mirror/utils_kernel_ndctl_ndctl/collab/index.md

 ## v6.18 and beyond
 * DCD (Ira)
   - v9 posted, still waiting for a use case
+  - Jonathan - patch set still applies
+  - Dan's apetite for having a sparse device dax is limited
+    - don't want this to become another 'hugetlbfs'
+  - have another call outside the colab meeting
 * vfio-cxl type 2 (Zhi)
 * Hotness Driver (Jonathan)
+  - split the work...
 * non-x86 cache flushing ("wbinv") (Jonathan)
+  - don't have a user space ABI so use a kref...

 # May 2025